deficiency symptoms and how to supplement

 B12 insufficiency can be hard to recognise, as symptoms sometimes appear only in severe deficiency and can be vague and difficult to diagnose.
 Unless someone is vegan, a lack of B12 is often not considered.

-The most serious conditions caused are neurological.
+The most serious consequences are neurological.
 Vitamin B12 is important for the production of myelin sheaths, which are protective coatings around the nerves and brain cells.
 Nerve damage causes symptoms of tingling and numbness in the feet and hands, changes in gait, disturbed vision and cognitive decline.
-Vitamin B12 plays a role in hormone and neurotransmitter production, and a lack thereof may lead to irritability, depression and bipolar disorder.
+B12 also plays a role in hormone and neurotransmitter production, and a lack thereof may lead to irritability, depression and bipolar disorder.

 Due to its role in DNA synthesis and red blood cell formation, B12 deficiency may result in anaemia (with symptoms such as pallor, dizziness, palpitations and shortness of breath) and damaged mucous membranes.
 In the mouth, ulcers or a bright red, painful tongue may occur.